Vaginal discharge: Vaginal yeast infection

-A vaginal yeast infection or vaginal candidiasis results from overgrowth of candida albicans, or yeast, in the vagina.
+Vaginal yeast infection or vaginal candidiasis results from overgrowth of candida albicans, or yeast, in the vagina.
 This is a relatively common infection, with over 75% of women having experienced at least one yeast infection at some point in their life.
 Risk factors for yeast infections include recent antibiotic use, diabetes mellitus, immunosuppression, increased estrogen levels, and use of certain contraceptive devices including intrauterine devices, diaphragms, or sponges.
 It is not a sexually transmitted infection.
-Candida vaginal infections are common; an estimated 75% of women will have at least one yeast infection in their lifetime.
 Vaginal discharge is not always present in yeast infections, but when occurring it is typically odorless, thick, white, and clumpy.
 Vaginal itching is the most common symptom of candida vulvovaginitis.
 Women may also experience burning, soreness, irritation, pain during urination, or pain during sex.
 The diagnosis of Candida vulvovaginitis is made by looking at a sample taken during speculum exam under the microscope that shows hyphae (yeast), or from a culture.
-It is important to note that the symptoms described above may be present in other vaginal infections, so microscopic diagnosis or culture is needed to confirm the diagnosis.
+The symptoms described above may be present in other vaginal infections, so microscopic diagnosis or culture is needed to confirm the diagnosis.
 Treatment is with intra-vaginal or oral anti-fungal medications.